josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🫥_when_you_dont_want_to_be_seen_touching_it.md

 ---

-## 4. Governance playbook — recognising and halting the slide
+## 🏛️ Governance Playbook — Recognising And Halting The Slide
 1. **Interrogate intent:** if the first reason for outsourcing is “we can’t be seen doing this,” pause.
 2. **Force plain language:** rewrite the objective as a single sentence in ordinary English; if it sounds unlawful, it is.
 3. **Require independent legal sign-off** before any external procurement.